PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 the process of programming quantum circuits with trainable parameters.

-2. :doc:`interfaces` introduces how PennyLane is used with different machine learning libraries to optimize quantum circuits or hybrid computations.
+2. :doc:`interfaces` introduces how PennyLane is used with different classical computing libraries to optimize quantum circuits or hybrid computations.

 3. :doc:`operations` outlines the various quantum circuit building blocks provided in PennyLane.